-But if you’re shooting blanks, how ’bout this simple breathing technique…
+If you can’t come up with anything, how ’bout this simple breathing technique…

 Sitting in a comfortable and centered position, visualize energy being pulled up from below you.
 Sense it entering your spine and being channeled throughout your body.
-Now, visualize a beam of healing energy flowing down your head; again, being channeled throughout your body.
+Now, visualize a beam of healing energy flowing down your head – again, being channeled throughout your body.

 Once you’ve accomplished this, visualize yourself stretched-out in the sun in a setting that’s comforting to you.
 You can very much feel the sun pouring its healing rays down upon you.
 Take yourself to your solar plexus area and visualize it absorbing golden balls of sunlight – providing great and comforting warmth.
 At the same time, explore a little bit.
-That’s right, ask your solar plexus what it’s holding-on to and what needs resolution – and silently listen to its response.
+That’s right, ask your solar plexus what it’s holding onto and what needs resolution – and silently listen to its response.